smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - It will start scanning from `lastRePollBlock` on each iteration
 - Logs that are older than 24hr are ignored, therefore `lastRePollBlock` starts at `latestBlock - (24hr block)` in case it was not populated before.
 - `lastRePollBlock` is updated in case there are no logs in a specific range, otherwise will wait for performed events to know that all logs in that range were processed before updating `lastRePollBlock`.

-### Transmit Event Provider

-This component listens to transmit events from log poller.
-Upon seeing new events calls the coordinator.
-Transmit events are the events that can happen when a report is sent onchain to the contract.
-These are

-- UpkeepPerformed: Report successfully performed the upkeep it was meant for.
-It was the `upkeepTriggerId` within the log to identify the payload which performed the upkeep
-- StateUpkeep: For conditionals this happens when an upkeep is tried to be performed on a checkBockNumber which is older than the last perform block (Stale check).
-For logs this happens when the particular (upkeepID, logIdentifier) has been performed before
-- InsufficientFunds: This happens when pre upkeep execution when not enough funds are found on chain for the execution.
-Funds check is done in checkPipeline, but actual funds required on chain at execution time can change, e.g. to gas price changes / link price changes.
-In such cases upkeep is not performed or charged.
-These reports should really be an edge case, on chain we have a multiplier during checkPipeline to overestimate funds before even attempting an upkeep.
-- CancelledUpkeep: This happens when the upkeep gets cancelled in between check time and perform time.
-To protect against malicious users, the contract adds a 50 block delay to any user cancellation requests.

 ### Upkeep States